Jahn08/WEB-TIMER/README.md

 ### Deploying / Publishing

 The stages to deploy the application in a docker container by command prompt:
+1. Build the solution by choosing an option *Run Build Task -> build-prod* when clicking *F1* in VS Code or by running a command from the WebTimer folder: *npm run build*
-1. Run a command in the root folder of the project where the Dockerfile file is available (including the dot at the end): *docker build -t webtimer .*
+2. Run a command in the root folder of the project where the Dockerfile file is available (including the dot at the end): *docker build -t webtimer .*
-2. Before the usage of the docker stack deploy command a swarm has to be initialised: *docker swarm init*
+3. Before the usage of the docker stack deploy command a swarm has to be initialised: *docker swarm init*
-3. Since the application relies on secret values they have to be entered the next way: *echo SECRET_VALUE|docker secret create SECRET_NAME -*
+4. Since the application relies on secret values they have to be entered the next way: *echo SECRET_VALUE|docker secret create SECRET_NAME -*
 The list of all the possible secrets can be found in the docker-compose.yml file (more about them in the [configuration section below](#headConfiguration)).
-4. In the same directory where the docker-compose.yml file lies run a command: *docker stack deploy -c docker-compose.yml webtimer*
+5. In the same directory where the docker-compose.yml file lies run a command: *docker stack deploy -c docker-compose.yml webtimer*

 ## <a name="headConfiguration"></a>Configuration